hyperium/tonic/tonic-examples/routeguide-tutorial.md

 ## Prerequisites

 To run the sample code and walk through the tutorial, the only prerequisite is Rust itself.
-[rustup][rustup] is a convenient tool to install it, if you haven't already.
+[rustup] is a convenient tool to install it, if you haven't already.

 [rustup]: https://rustup.rs